Moses Itauma vs Jermaine Franklin date, start time, TV and live stream tonight

-British heavyweight sensation Moses Itauma will continue his march towards a world title shot vs American star Jermaine Franklin.
+British heavyweight sensation Moses Itauma will continue his march towards a world title shot vs American star Jermaine Franklin in Manchester tonight (March 28).

 The 20-year-old Itauma is without doubt the most exciting young fighter in the sport right now, blasting his way to a 13-0 pro record with 11 of those wins coming inside two rounds.